When Should I Plant My Spring Garden?

 - Planting Milestones: You’ll want to mark dates for all planting milestones — that includes bulb planting dates, perennial division dates and direct seed sowing dates.
 It’s not necessary to be to-the-day specific, as planting windows work well on a weekly basis.
 There are too many variables involved to nail down what will happen on a particular day.

 - Planting Variables: Planting variables could be due to your schedule or other personal requirements.
 It could be weather variations like an average frost-free date running a week or two late.
 You might even be hampered by a short seed supply or late delivery.
 The most important things are to plan early, give yourself plenty of time and be flexible.
-This way, you’ll be stress-free and enjoy planting your spring garden — after all, that’s what gardening is all about.

 You don’t have to get fancy and use a computer spreadsheet to create your gardening calendar unless you like that sort of thing.
 However, you might find flipping back and forth on a regular calendar is a bit clumsy.
 The best schedules are on a whiteboard that lays out three or more months, so you see all of them at the same time.

-Contact Garden Goods Direct
+Shop Garden Goods Direct This Spring